Rawcliffe Bar Country Park

-The bike track at Rawcliffe Country Park is open for use and includes a series of exciting and challenging jumps, banks and turns that will be fun for all levels of off-road bike enthusiasts.
-There are roughly two circular tracks; a 70 metre inner track and an easier 140 metre outer track.
+The bike track is open for use and includes a series of exciting and challenging jumps, banks and turns that will be fun for all levels of off-road bike enthusiasts.
+There are two roughly circular tracks; a 70 metre inner track and an easier 140 metre outer track.
 Paths allow movement between the two routes and the rest of the area.

 Travel and parking

 Park and Ride buses to Rawcliffe Bar leave from Museum Street, outside the entrance of the Yorkshire Museum and Gardens, and run frequently throughout the day.

 For up-to-date information about local bus routes see the iTravel York website.